SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-29-today-i-got-shot-a-third-time.md

 <a id="fn2">2</a>: Centers for Disease Control, ["What Everyone Should Know about Zostavax"](https://www.cdc.gov/vaccines/vpd/shingles/public/zostavax/index.html), [_Vaccines and Preventable Diseases_](https://www.cdc.gov/vaccines/vpd/index.html), 2020-Nov-19.  __NB:__ Zostavax was discontinued in the US in favor of the superior Shingrix vaccine, so this information is purely for historical archival interest only. [↩](#fn2a)

-<a id="fn3">3</a>: Centers for Disease Control, ["What Everyone Should Know about the Shingles Vaccine (Shingrix)"](https://www.cdc.gov/vaccines/vpd/shingles/public/shingrix/index.html), [_Vaccines and Preventable Diseases_](https://www.cdc.gov/vaccines/vpd/index.html), retrieved 2021-Jun-29.
-By the way, this reference claims 99% of Americans have some of the chickenpox/shingles virus in them, more than the 95% claimed in the first reference.
+<a id="fn3">3</a>: Centers for Disease Control, ["What Everyone Should Know about the Shingles Vaccine (Shingrix)"](https://www.cdc.gov/vaccines/vpd/shingles/public/shingrix/index.html), [_Vaccines and Preventable Diseases_](https://www.cdc.gov/vaccines/vpd/index.html), retrieved 2021-Jun-29. __NB:__ This reference claims 99% of Americans have some of the chickenpox/shingles virus in them, more than the 95% claimed in the first reference.
 Basically, we're _all_ at risk for shingles. [↩](#fn3a)